bymayo/craft-strava-sync/README.md

 - Automatically fills profile data (First Name, Last Name, Profile Photo etc)
 - Map additional athlete data to user fields (City, Country, Sex etc)
 - Get data from the Strava API (Athletes, activities, segments etc)
-- Sync data directly in to Craft CMS via Webhooks [Soon]
+- Sync data directly in to Craft CMS via Webhooks
+- Pane inside a user to show athlete data and if connected/disconnected to Strava
+- Table attribute column on 'Users' table, to show if user is connected/disconnected to Strava

 ## Requirements